On the bin sensitivity of the transverse BAO: Angular BAO feature in different bins

 The transverse BAO feature $\theta_{\rm BAO}$ is written as

 where $r_s$ is the sound horizon at the instant baryons and photons no longer work as a fluid and $D_A$ is the angular diameter distance.
 It is clear that the BAO transverse scale is larger for low redshift values.
 In \cite{ferreira2025arf}, the authors discuss this particular dependence on the redshift in terms of the width of a particular bin, for higher $z_c$, the width must be wider in order to detect the BAO feature because the redshift is directly related to the line-of-sight direction.
+In a spatially flat Friedmann–Lemaître–Robertson–Walker (FLRW) universe, an observer located at redshift $\tilde{z}$ relates a comoving radial distance $r_s$ to a redshift interval $(\Delta z)^{BAO}$ via

+where $E(z)\equiv\sqrt{\Omega_m (1+z)^3 + \Omega_{\rm DE}(z)}$.
+Here, $\Omega_m$ is the matter density parameter, and $\Omega_{\rm DE}(z)$ is the dark energy density parameter.
+For $\tilde{z}=0$, one obtains $(\Delta z)^{BAO} \simeq 0.034$ for $r_s\simeq 100~\text{Mpc}~h^{-1}$, with $(\Delta z)^{BAO}$ increasing as $\tilde{z}$ grows.
+If the shell width $\Delta z$ is too narrow, the shell contains too few galaxies, resulting in poor statistics and a weak correlation function signal.
+Conversely, if $\Delta z$ is too wide, the projection averages over a large cosmic volume, smoothing out the BAO feature due to the evolution of the angular diameter distance and the growth of structure across the bin.
+Setting $\Delta z$ to a value just below $(\Delta z)^{\text{BAO}}(\tilde{z})$ ensures that the shell is thick enough to contain a sufficient number of galaxies for a stable clustering measurement, yet thin enough to prevent significant cosmological evolution from smearing the characteristic BAO peak in the angular correlation function.

 This dependence on width was explored in \cite{Sanchez_2010}, a clear deviation from the expected $\theta_{\rm BAO}$ appears when $z_c$ is low and the width of the bin increases.
-The selection of width significantly influences the resulting projection effect, directly impacting how the projection is perceived. \cite{Sanchez_2010} analyses the shift of the parametrised correlation function found whose peak is located at $\theta_{\rm fit}$ from the expected $\theta_{\rm BAO}$ through a correction scale leading to $\theta_{\rm BAO}=\alpha \theta_{\rm fit}$.
+The selection of width significantly influences the resulting projection effect, directly impacting how the projection is perceived.
+The authors in \cite{Sanchez_2010} analysed the shift of the parametrised correlation function found whose peak is located at $\theta_{\rm fit}$ from the expected $\theta_{\rm BAO}$ through a correction scale leading to $\theta_{\rm BAO}=\alpha \theta_{\rm fit}$.
 However, the influence on the bin's shape was never explored in the literature, the shape not just has a significant relationship with the shot-noise of each bin but also implies changes on $z_c$'s relevance.

 The possible sensitivity to the bins' width and shape is our main concern in this work.
 We tested three configurations of redshift bin, one is the Gaussian bin, as in Eq.~\ref{eq:gaussian_bin}, and the other two are top-hat and semi-Gaussian bins.
 Top-hat bins are simply a raw separation of redshift in a survey $N(z)$, whereas the semi-Gaussian is like a top-hat separation up to 80\% of the bin distribution's height, where the rest is similar to a Gaussian distribution ($n_i(z)$) peaked at $z_c$.
 These last two configurations can be summarised by Eq.~\ref{eq:semi_gauss}, when $A=0.2$, $B=0.8$ and $\tilde{\sigma}_z=0.01$ for semi-Gaussian and $\tilde{\sigma}_z=1$ for the top-hat bins.